 She was selected among the Top 50 Business Women in Mississippi and recipient of Who’s Who in Mississippi by the Mississippi Business Journal.

 Rosie is a native Texan, from San Antonio, Texas and a graduate of Texas Christian University with a B.A. in Advertising Design.
 She is an accomplished artist winning a number of awards for her paintings and advertising designs.

-Ramay Woody Winchester has served as Program Director for Retire Tennessee for the last nine years.
+Ramay Woody Winchester has served as Program Director for Retire Tennessee since 2006.
 She started the program under the Department of Economic & Community Development and was transferred to the TN Department of Tourist Development in July of 2015.
 Since a retiree visits a location 3 to 5 times before making the decision to relocate, the Retire TN program naturally goes hand-in-hand with Tourism.
 Tennessee has become one of the top choices for retirement locations and TN Tourism is marketing counties to attract retirees to choose Tennessee as their home.
 Attracting and relocating retirees provides an opportunity for a community to both strengthen and diversify its economy, while at the same time becoming enriched with skills and experience.
 In addition to the program director for Retire Tennessee, she provides exciting training presentations on Customer Service and Hospitality across the state.
 She is also contact person for the Adventure Tourism Initiative.
 She started her state career in 1998 with the Department of Tourist Development and served as regional marketing manager responsible for tourism public relations before moving to ECD.
 She is a past Chamber of Commerce executive and brings years of chamber and tourism development experience to ECD.
 She serves on the Board as Past Chair for the American Association for Retirement Communities.